 First Act of Recruitment

 The study start date is the date on which the clinical study will be open for recruitment of participants.
-The first act of recruitment is the first site open is considered the first act of recruitment and will be the study start date.

 Study/Site Termination

 The sponsor or designee reserves the right to close the study site or terminate the study at any time for any reason at the sole discretion of the sponsor.